Skip to Main Content

 Install

-3. Install Python 3 by running the Anaconda Installer, accepting all of the defaults for installation.
-The installation may take 5-10 minutes, depending on your hardware.
+- Continue with the installation.
+It may take 5-10 minutes, depending on your hardware.

 Verify your installation